dineshraj/blog/_posts/2019-06-17-make-the-most-of-svalbard-in-4-days.md

 Next up is a brewery visit.
 Yes, Longyearbyen has its own brewery!
 They produce the Spitsbergen brand of beers and some of the water comes from 2000 years old glaciers!

-It's a small affair at the moment, with only three tanks but they plan to expand and have some deals with nordic airlines too.
+It's a small affair at the moment, with only three tanks but they plan to expand and have some deals with Nordic airlines too.
 You'll get to sample a fair few types of beer here and also buy some souvenir glasses and t-shirts.

 After all that walking and beer tasting, you deserve some great food.
 Head over to Mary-Ann's Polarrigg, which is a quirky looking hotel with a great restaurant attached to it, full of plants and greenery, with floor to ceiling windows so you can admire the view.